Sigma Hydrae: Nomenclature

 σ Hydrae (Latinised to Sigma Hydrae) is the system's Bayer designation.

 It bore the traditional name Minchir, appearing as Minchir es-schudscha in Bode's large star atlas, Uranographia.
 The name which derived from the Arabic appelationمنخر الشجاع minkhar ash-shujāʽ "the nostril brave one" (the hydra) for this star.
 The name is erroneously spelt as Al Minliar al Shuja in the Yale Bright Star Catalogue.
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN approved the name Minchir for this star on 5 September 2017 and it is now so included in the List of IAU-approved Star Names.

 This star, along with Delta Hydrae (Lisan al Shudja), Epsilon Hydrae, Zeta Hydrae, Eta Hydrae and Rho Hydrae, were Ulug Beg's Min al Azʽal, "Belonging to the Uninhabited Spot".
 (According to a 1971 NASA memorandum, Min al Azʽal or Minazal were the title for five stars: Delta Hydrae as Minazal I, Eta Hydrae as Minazal II, Epsilon Hydrae as Minazal III, Rho Hydrae as Minazal IV and Zeta Hydrae as Minazal V.)

 In Chinese, 柳宿 (Liǔ Sù), meaning Willow (asterism), refers to an asterism consisting of Sigma Hydrae, Delta Hydrae, Eta Hydrae, Rho Hydrae, Epsilon Hydrae, Zeta Hydrae, Omega Hydrae and Theta Hydrae.
 Consequently, Sigma Hydrae itself is known as 柳宿二 (Liǔ Sù èr, the Second Star of Willow).

-The people of Groote Eylandt, used the name Unwala ("The Crab") for the star cluster including this star, Delta Hydrae (Lisan al Shudja), Epsilon Hydrae, Zeta Hydrae, Eta Hydrae and Rho Hydrae.
+The people of Groote Eylandt, used the name Unwala ("The Crab") for the star cluster including this star, Delta Hydrae (Lisan al Shudja), Epsilon Hydrae (Ashlesha), Zeta Hydrae, Eta Hydrae and Rho Hydrae.